setanoier/generic.tv/README.md

 # Generic Twitch Chat Bot
 This bot can be used for:
-- Find out the weather by given latitude and longitude
+- Find out the weather by given latitude and longitude or in some city (https://open-meteo.com/, no API key required)
 - To hold a drawing with a certain duration
 - Provide a link to the latest YouTube video